Layr-Labs/eigenlayer-middleware/docs/registries/SocketRegistry.md

 #### High-level Concepts

 This registry maintains a mapping between operator IDs (represented as bytes32 values) and their corresponding socket information.
-The contract is designed to work in conjunction with the `SlashingRegistryCoordinator`, which is the only entity authorized to update socket information for operators.
+The contract is designed to work in conjunction with the `SlashingRegistryCoordinator`, which is the only contract authorized to update socket information for operators.

 This document organizes methods according to the following themes:
 * [Socket Management](#socket-management)